ncwerner85/responsive_portfolio/README.md

 ## Description

-* Creaded the navbar using bootstrap that links the about me page to the portfolio and contact pages.
+* Created the navbar using bootstrap that links the about me page to the portfolio and contact pages.
+* Created base structure for About Me page with bootstrap elements.
+* Created base structure for Portfolio page with bootstrap elements.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)